PMatthaei/csgo-demojsonparser/README.md

 This is a JSONParser using the following format : [Click here](https://github.com/PMatthaei/demojsonparser-csgo/blob/master/JSONFORMAT.md)

-Data about the CS:GO demos is parsed and provided by:
+Data about the CS:GO demos is parsed from bytecode by:

 DemoInfo - https://github.com/StatsHelix/demoinfo

 This data is than serialized by Newtonsoft.JSON - http://www.newtonsoft.com/json

-* Only GOTV replays newer than Juli 2015
+[*] Only GOTV replays newer than Juli 2015